emilbra/goplay/.github/PULL_REQUEST_TEMPLATE/fix.md

      Please adhere to these best practices when creating a PR:
      - Use sensible commit messages adhering to conventional commits
      - Keep the scope and amount of changes in PR as small as possible
-     - Describe how you have tested the change, and how this can be tested after the change.
+     - Describe how you have tested, and how it be tested after merge.

      Thanks to Forem for insperation for this template: https://github.com/forem/forem/blob/main/.github/PULL_REQUEST_TEMPLATE.md?plain=1
 -->